 Bottom line: If you’re lucky enough to have a lot of cash, pay attention.

 I guess there does have to be some limit to the protection.
-Without it, oligarchs might move billions to UK banks for rock-solid protection.
+Without it, oligarchs might move billions to UK banks for their rock-solid protection.
 That would represent a huge liability to the state.

 £1 million is easy to remember, too!